- What is psychological treatment?

 - Solution Focused Brief Therapy

-I have experience with Dialectical Behavior Therapy (DBT) but I do NOT offer this treatment in my private practice, as it is not designed to be implemented solely as an individual therapy.
-If you have previously graduated from a DBT program you may like to see me for revision of the skills training information, or to work more on building a life worth living.
+I have experience with Dialectical Behavior Therapy (DBT) but I do NOT offer this treatment in my private practice, as it is not designed to be implemented as an individual therapy.
+If you have previously graduated from a DBT program you may like to see me for revision of the skills training information, or to continue working on building a life worth living.
 For information about accessing a DBT program, I recommend you look at the website of the Australian BPD Foundation Limited.

 Do you offer couples counselling?